 Celebrate what makes us Kiwis tick.
 Enter our cluttered junk shop and watch the objects come to life as key moments from our country’s past play on the big screen.
 Golden Days is one of Te Papa’s most innovative and popular places, full of magic and drama.
 Take a seat and step back in time.

-Tragedy and triumph are portrayed, the national and the personal – from a beach-ball bouncing across the hot sand, to Lovelock bringing home Olympic gold.
-Defining moments such as the Erebus, Wahine, and Tangiwai disasters.
-Pride in the All Blacks.
-The achievements of Dame Kiri Te Kanawa.
-The nostalgia of calf-day.
+A high-impact film whisks you through our nation’s tragedies and triumphs, both personal and national.
+From a beach ball bouncing across the hot sand to Jack Lovelock bringing home Olympic gold, and defining moments such as the Erebus, Wahine, and Tangiwai disasters.
+From pride in the All Blacks to the achievements of Dame Kiri Te Kanawa, and the nostalgia of calf day, plus much more.